 Which one would we choose?

-If you have read or any of our other hands-on comparisons, normally we would compare only 2 electric toothbrushes against one other.
-However in this comparison we are looking at 3.
+If you have read or watch any of our other hands-on comparisons, normally we would compare only two electric toothbrushes against one other.
+However in this comparison we are looking at three.
 That said, the primary focus is on the Genius 9000 v the 8000, but as the 8900 is such a slight variation on the 8000 it made sense to include it, as will be explained below.

 There is little to chose between these two brushes, essentially they are the same, it is really the box contents that for most will be the deciding factor.
 The Genius 9000 is the better equipped, but commands the higher price tag.
 Given that you tend to own a toothbrush for a few years the price difference is negligible.